 6: Describe the difference between resting and moving inertia?

-Resting inertia is a resting objects resistance to change unless influenced by force. moving inertia is a moving objects resistance towards changing speed and direction unless influenced by force.
+Resting inertia is a resting object’s resistance to change unless influenced by force.
+Moving inertia is a moving object’s resistance to changing speed and direction unless influenced by force.

-the capacity of movement about a joint from full flexion to full extension.
+The capacity of movement of a joint from full flexion to full extension.
 ROM determines flexibility and optimal technique

 Exclusive PTP CPT Offers |